SDTC-CPMed/DigiTwin_framework/README.md

     URs](#construction-of-multicellular-network-models-mnms-and-ranking-of-urs),
     which can be run by the script main_post_IPA.sh

-    These scripts were developed in # 4.0.
+    These scripts were developed in R 4.0.

 ## Data preparation, and analyses for UR prediction and MNM construction